The U.S. is picking a fight with its biggest creditor

 President Trump is considering more tariffs that would punish China.
 But he needs China more than ever in the coming years to pay for the U.S. government.

 China is by far the largest holder of Treasuries, the debt that the United States sells in the form of bonds when it needs to borrow money.
-China's holdings just passed $1 trillion.
+China's holdings climbed 13% to $1.18 trillion last year.

 And the United States is about to sell even more debt.
 The Republican tax cuts and the federal budget deal will require even more borrowing.
 The Committee for a Responsible Federal Budget estimates the deficit could swell to $1 trillion next year.

-Note: Correction: An earlier version of this article misstated the pace of the increase in China's holdings of U.S. Treasuries.
-It also contained an inaccurate quote about the impact of a shrinking trade deficit on purchases of U.S. Treasuries.